Mr. Jason Bahnsen reports

 Competent person statement

-Information in this report relating to exploration results is based on information reviewed by Sonny Bernales, who is a member of Engineers and Geoscientists British Columbia, which is a recognized professional organization, and an employee of Tempus Resources.
-Mr. Bernales has sufficient experience that is relevant to the style of mineralization and type of deposit under consideration as well as to the activity that he is undertaking to qualify as a competent person, as defined by the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves, and as a qualified person for the purposes of National Instrument 43-101.
+Information in this report relating to exploration results is based on information reviewed by Sonny Bernales, who is a member of the Engineers and Geoscientists British Columbia (EGBC), which is a recognized professional organization (RPO), and an employee of Tempus Resources.
+Mr. Bernales has sufficient experience which is relevant to the style of mineralization and type of deposit under consideration and to the activity which he is undertaking to qualify as a competent person as defined by the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves and as a qualified person for the purposes of National Instrument 43-101.
 Mr. Bernales consents to the inclusion of the data in the form and context in which they appear.

 About Tempus Resources Ltd.

-Tempus Resources is a growth-orientated gold exploration company.
-Tempus is actively exploring projects located in Canada and Ecuador.
-The flagship project for Tempus is the Blackdome-Elizabeth project, a high-grade, past-producing gold project located in Southern British Columbia.
-Tempus is currently midway through a drill program at Blackdome-Elizabeth that will form the basis of an updated NI 43-101/JORC resource estimate.
-The second key group of projects for Tempus includes the Rio Zarza and Valle del Tigre projects, located in southeast Ecuador.
+Tempus Resources is a growth-oriented gold exploration company listed on the Australian Securities Exchange (TMR), the TSX Venture Exchange (TMRR) and the OTCQB (TMRFF).
+Tempus Resources is actively exploring projects located in Canada and Ecuador.
+The flagship project for Tempus Resources is the Blackdome-Elizabeth project, a high-grade-gold past-producing project located in Southern British Columbia.
+Tempus Resources is currently midway through a drill program at Blackdome-Elizabeth that will form the basis of an updated NI 43-101/JORC (Joint Ore Reserves Committee) resource estimate.
+The second key group of projects for Tempus Resources is the Rio Zarza and Valle del Tigre projects located in southeast Ecuador.
 The Rio Zarza project is located adjacent to Lundin Gold's Fruta del Norte project.
 The Valle del Tigre project is currently subject to a sampling program to develop anomalies identified through geophysical work.